Aurora supports PVWatts (versions 4 and 5) as one of its simulation engines.

 - How many arrays (groups of panels with the same tilt/azimuth) were in the design

-- The number of panels, tilt, azimuth, system size, inverter efficiency, DC-to-AC ratio (PVWatts v5 only), module type (PVWatts v5 only), mounting system type (PVWatts v5 only), and annual AC output power for each array
+- The number of panels, tilt, azimuth, system size, inverter efficiency, DC-to-AC ratio, module type, mounting system type, and annual AC output power for each array